vaishnavitv/vaishnavitv/README.md

 —Christopher Robin

 ## :bento: Love spotting anti patterns and code smell
 Pokemon Exception Handling.
-Also known as the Diaper Pattern (it catches all the shit)
+Also known as the Diaper Pattern (it catches all the :poop:)
 ```
   try {
        doSomething();